krishnendra/Bike_Sharing_Assignment/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- The model works with 14 features
+- The model works with 13 features and 1 target variable
 - OLS Regression Results

 | Variable         | value            | Variable           | Value     |